flynx/Sony-a9-bugs-and-suggestions/README.md

 Currently H, M and L cont. drive modes are set to different speeds in different shutter modes, e.g. L is sert to 5 fps in e-shutter and 2.5 fps in mechanical shutter, this makes changing shutter type require additionally resetting the drive mode to M and then back.

-Situations where it may be required to change the shutter type quickly may incude:
+Situations where it may be required to change the shutter type quickly may include:
 - screens in frame (some sports events, etc.)
-- specific lighting sutuations (oscilating lights, like LEDs and Sodium vapor lamps)
+- specific lighting situations (oscillating lights, like LEDs and Sodium vapor lamps)

 Adding an option to change the speeds (within limits) for each shutter mode would enable setting L and M to same values for such situations.
-This would also simplify setting speciffic fps values more apropriate for speific events independent of shutter type.
+This would also simplify setting specific fps values more appropriate for specific events independent of shutter type.

 ### Option to overwrite drive modes and focus modes via custom settings (1,2,3)

+### AF tracking better hold point XXX

 ## Suggestions